nikhil27gargeya/nikhil27gargeya.github.io/rest.md

   ...
 ])

-The resource here is conceptually the receipts, but the text from the receipt is processed by the Groq API as a text completion
+The resource here is conceptually the receipts, but the text from the receipt is processed by the Groq API as a text completion.

+Some developers choose to keep collection responses minimal which prevents showing inconsistent data when there are updates.